faithvoid/GTAClaudiasRequiem/README.md

 ## Features:
 - Designed specifically for the Xbox!
 - Replaces Claude with "Claudia", a genderswapped version of Claude.
+(Includes prison outfit + cutscene models!)
-- Replaces the heads up display with a Liberty City Stories style HUD
+- Replaces the heads up display with a Liberty City Stories style HUD + off-white weapon icons.
-- Replaces the beeper with a modified version of the Vice City Stories beeper.
+- Replaces the beeper with a classic "iFruit" style beeper!
-- Modifies certain voice lines, subtitles and images to replace all references of Claude with Claudia
+- Modifies certain subtitles and images to replace all references of Claude with Claudia.
 - Replaces menu assets with new images showing off the new protagonist!

 ## Installation: